- Clinical science

 Vaccination is a very effective measure for providing immunity to many infectious diseases.
 The discovery of vaccines played a central part in the eradication of smallpox and helped significantly reduce the incidence of potentially severe diseases such as poliomyelitis and measles.
 Live vaccines (attenuated, i.e. non-infective pathogens) or inactivated vaccines (subunits or complete pathogens) are used to achieve active immunization, which enables the host's immune system to build up a sustained immune response to specific pathogens.
 The immune response may be measured and quantified by assessing the antibody titer.
 In the event of potential disease (e.g., after exposure to high-risk pathogens), if the immune system is unable to produce sufficient antibodies fast enough, passive immunization can offer immediate short-term protection via direct injection of pooled antibodies for many conditions.
 Modern vaccines are usually well tolerated, and adverse events are rare.
 However, the intervals between vaccine administration and possible contraindications must be considered.

-Vaccine: a product (e.g., dead or weakened organism) that provides immunity from a disease
+- A product (e.g., dead or weakened organism) that provides immunity from a disease

 - May be administered through injection, orally, or nasally